Steiner-254/Cyfrin-Updraft-Course/Begginer/Smart contract development with Solidity/Section 3 - Fund Me/Lessons10.md

 ## 🧑‍💻 Test yourself
 1. 📕 Why we need to multiply the latest ETH price by 1e10?
+- Answer:

+>> We multiply the latest ETH price by 1e10 to convert it from 8 decimal places to 18 decimal places, matching Ethereum's `wei` scale.

 2. 📕 What's the result of the typecasting uint256(-2)?